 Indeed, no existing study yet bears the ability to randomly compare large numbers of children raised by gay couples with the same among heterosexual couples over a long period of time.
 The social science of same-sex parenting structures remains young, and subject to significant limitations about what can be known, given that the influence of household structures and experiences on child outcomes is not a topic for experimental research design.
-Yet those analyses that employ large population-based samples continue to document differences.
-With so many significant unanswered questions about whether children develop as well in same-sex households as in opposite-sex households, it remains prudent for government to continue to recognize marriage as a union of a man and a woman, thereby promoting what is known to be an ideal environment for raising children.
+Yet those analyses that employ large population-based samples continue to document basic differences and raise questions about the comparative stability of family forms.
+With significant unanswered questions about whether children develop as well in same-sex as in opposite-sex households, it remains prudent for government to continue to recognize marriage as a man-woman union, thereby promoting what is known to be an ideal environment for raising children.

-CONCLUSION

-For the foregoing reasons, Amici urge this Court to affirm the decision of the lower court.
+CONCLUSION For the foregoing reasons, Amici urge this Court to rule for the Defendants.